-My work is devoted to understanding and using storytelling to promote civic engagement and social justice, both in the past and present.
+I’m interested in understanding and facilitating storytelling to promote civic engagement and social justice.
 I am lucky to work in a department that is committed to leveraging our privilege as faculty members at an urban university to work for social change.

 “Storytelling and Movement Building: Collaborative Mediamaking Across Prison Walls” at the Our (Digital) Humanity: Storytelling, Media Organizing and Social Justice Conference April 20-22, 2018 as part of the “Documentary Storymaking Track.”
 This presentation is with our friends at Lifelines: Voices Against the Other Death Penalty.